JereKuusela/valheim-infinity_hammer/publish/README.md

 It's recommended to make own bindings ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

-If you are sharing the config file, put bindings to the `auto_exec` setting.
-Remember to unbind keys first.
-For example `unbind o;bind o hammer_place`.
+If you are sharing the config file, put bindings to the `binds` setting with format `keycode1 command1;keycode2 commant2`.
+For example `keypad0 hammer;keypad7 hammer_undo;keypad9 hammer_redo`.

 `hammer_setup_binds` command can be used to quickly set some key bindings that work with the Gizmo mod.